Cherry Clafoutis

 Hi Jennifer, I just came back from France and loved having clafoutis there.
 Was excited to see this recipe!
 I’ve never pitted cherries before and not sure I want to buy a tool for this.
 Can we sub in frozen already pitted cherries for the fresh ones?
 If yes, should they be thawed first?
 Love your recipes and hope I can make this one work!

-Hi Allen, For best results, I would use fresh in-season cherries, but if you have good-quality frozen cherries, they will work too.
-You could also try it with other fruits, like plums or berries.
+Hi Allen, For best results, I would use fresh in-season cherries, but frozen will work too.

 Hi Allen: